-2-stage buttons allow you to place a gesture pad on a layout, and when that gesture pad is tapped or double-tapped, a "real" button appears over your layout which you can tap to execute the intended command.
+2-stage buttons allow you to place a GesturePad on a layout, and when that GesturePad is tapped, a "real" button appears over your layout which you can tap to execute the intended command.
 This could be useful if you have a layout with many buttons on an iPhone or iPod, and don't have room for all of the buttons' full text.
 A small image or hot-spot could be used for each button, and then when tapped, a "clickable" button would appear with the full button text.
 2-stage buttons also display a dismiss icon (red "X") that allows you to dismiss the button without actually executing it.
 This could also be useful for a button that has a long running macro (e.g. starting up your theater, adjusting lights, opening/closing blinds, etc.), and you sometimes accidentally tap it at the wrong time.
 Using a 2-stage button, you would in essence have the chance to confirm or dismiss the actual execution of the button before possibly executing a destructive command or macro.

-2-stage buttons are implemented via the tap and double-tap gestures on a gesture pad.
-When you select the "Tap" or "Double Tap" options during gesture pad configuration, you may optionally select the "2-Stage" option, and select the "action" for the tap gesture just as you would for any other gesture.
-The button selected as the tap/double-tap gesture "action" will be the button used for the 2-stage command.
+2-stage buttons are implemented via the tap gesture on a GesturePad.
+When you select the "Tap" option during GesturePad configuration, you may optionally select the "2-Stage" option, and select the "action" for the tap gesture just as you would for any other GesturePad.
+The button selected as the tap gesture "action" will be the button used for the 2-stage command.

-Gesture Pad Mousepad (Windows server only)
+GesturePad Mousepad (Windows server only)